New Pokemon Snap: Explore The Pokemon World

 Instant Battles: Skip straight to the good stuff

-In cartridge games, you have to go through the process of building your team.
-And that level 73 Charizard you used for the Elite Four isn’t going to cut it.
-You need level 100, perfect IV, effort-trained Pokemon before considering starting competitive battling.
+In cartridge games, you must build your team.
+That level 73 Charizard you used for the Elite Four doesn’t cut it.
+You need a level 100, perfect IV, effort-trained Pokemon before considering starting competitive battling.

-Unless you want competitive Pokemon to be your full-time job or hobby, you just won’t have the time.
+You won’t have the time unless you want competitive Pokemon to be your full-time job or hobby.
 However, Pokemon Showdown lets you customize your Pokemon yourself.
 No riding a bike for hours on end, no destroying local ecosystems by wiping out hundreds of the same species, and no spending millions on nutritional drinks.
-You just create the Pokemon, customize their stats and abilities, then battle.
+You create the Pokemon, customize their stats and abilities, and then battle.

 Pokemon Showdown is about battling, learning, and experimentation, not team building and grinding for days.
 You can choose from a preset team or select the Random Battle format and jump straight into the action.
 You don’t even have to do this if you don’t want to.

-If you want to save your rank and teams, you’ll have to create an account, but Pokemon Showdown is free and always will be.
+If you want to save your rank and teams, you must create an account, but Pokemon Showdown is free and always will be.
 Like any sport, your overall win record is far more critical than individual wins, so rising through the ranks over time is more important than any individual win.

 Pokemon competitive battling guide